-Based on the findings of the SIA the suitability of establishing large WEFs, including the proposed Hugo WEF, in the area to the south of the N1 is questioned.
+Based on the findings of the SIA the development of the proposed Khoe WEF is not supported.
+The suitability of establishing large WEFs, including the proposed Khoe WEF, in the area to the south of the N1 is questioned.
 The development of renewable energy facilities in the area to the south of the N1 represents a spillover from the Komsberg REDZ located to the north of the N1.
-From a long-term planning perspective this may not be ideal, specifically given the environmental and scenic qualities of the area.
+From a long-term planning perspective this is regarded as ideal, specifically given the environmental and scenic qualities of the area.
 In this regard the Western Cape Provincial Spatial Development Framework highlights the importance to the Province's landscape and scenic assets and threat posed by large scale infrastructural developments such as wind farms.
+The Langeberg Spatial Development Framework also identifies the R318 as scenic route and highlights the importance of: